 Networks, Frictions, and Price Dispersion

-This paper uses networks to study price dispersion in seller-buyer markets where buyers with unit demand interact with multiple, but not all, sellers; and buyers and sellers compete on prices after they meet.
-Our approach allows for ex post indirect competition, where a buyer who is not directly linked with a seller affects the price obtained by that seller.
-Indirect competition generates the central finding of our paper: price dispersion depends on both the number of links in the network, and how these links are distributed.
-Networks with very few links can have no price dispersion, while networks with many links can still support significant price dispersion.
-We present three main theoretical results.
+This article uses networks to study price dispersion in seller-buyer markets where buyers with unit demand interact with multiple, but not all, sellers; and buyers and sellers compete on prices after they meet.
+The central finding of this article is that price dispersion is determined by the structure of the network.
 First, for any given network we characterize the pairwise stable matchings and the prices that support them.
 Second, we characterize the set of all graphs where price dispersion is precluded.
 Third, we use a theorem from Frieze (1985) to show that the graphs where price dispersion is precluded arise asymptotically with probability one in random Poisson networks, even as the probability of each individual link goes to zero.
-We also provide quantitative results on the finite sample properties of price dispersion in random networks.
-Finally, we present an application to eBay to show that: (i) a calibration of our model reproduces the price dispersion documented in eBay quite well, and (ii) the amount of price dispersion in eBay would decrease substantially (35-45 percent as measured by the coefficient of variation) in a counterfactual analysis, where we change eBay’s network structure so that links are drawn with equal probability for all sellers and buyers.
+Finally, we calibrate our model to the documented price dispersion at the online trading platform eBay and show how counterfactual network structures at eBay would substantially decrease price dispersion.

 Keywords: Price Dispersion; Frictions; Networks